 Which is best for contractors, umbrella or limited company?

-As a Limited Company owner, you’ve taken the time to create a tangible business.
-Thus, you’re displaying intent, a long term commitment, in a lender’s eyes.
-Moreover, there’s no more tax-efficient way to contract than through a limited company.
+Becoming a Limited Company owner/director, you take on the mantle of a tangible business.
+As such, you're displaying intent, a long term commitment, in a mortgage lender's eyes.

 What are the key differences between Umbrellas and Ltd Companies?